Introducing Leo Examples

 This feature will enable your Leo Rover to detect and follow a printed ARTag.
 The only things you’ll need are a Leo Rover (obviously), a printed ARTag, as well as the integrated software.

-The ARTag follower for a Leo Rover is based on a pre-made package from ROS for ARTag detection.
-It has specific parameters, which are the dimensions of 16x16 cm and ID 0.
+Our ARTag follower example is based on a pre-made package from ROS for ARTag detection.
+It has specific parameters –the dimensions of 16x16 cm and ID 0.
 Only an ARTag with these parameters will be detected by this default feature.
-Of course, these parameters can be changed, provided that you dig into and tinker with the appropriate files, and modify these parameters as you see fit.
+Of course, these parameters can be changed provided that you dig into and tinker with the appropriate files, and modify these parameters as you see fit.

 To be able to run the ARTag follower feature properly on your Leo Rover, go to this integration.